celsasser/isay/readme.md

 Follows is an example:

 ```
-os.ls(".")
+os.find(".")
 	.string.split({method: "newline"})
-   .array.filter(item=>item.length>0)
-   .array.map(item=>`./${item}`)
-   .array.sort()
-   .array.reverse()
-   .std.out();
+	.array.filter(is.startsWith(["./res", "./src", "./test"]))
+	.file.zip("./tmp/build")
 ```

-Note: it may be helpful to think of a function - `<domain>.<function>(params)` - as a function that returns a hybrid object that acts both as an instance of the _domain_ as well as result data that acts as input for the subsequent _function_.
+Note: it may be helpful to think of a function - `<domain>.<function>(params)` - as a function that returns a hybrid object that acts both as an instance of the _domain_ as well as the result.
+And that result acts as input for the subsequent _function_.

 <a id="language"></a>
 ### The Language
-The language used to define _chains_ (and _scripts_ which will follow) is a both a subset and not totally compliant variation of _JavaScript_.
+The language used to define _chains_ (and _scripts_ which will follow) is a both a subset and not totally compliant variation of JavaScript.
 At its heart are _domains_ and _functions_.

 A _domain_ is a conceptual and physical grouping of one or more _functions_.
 What is the function of a _domain_?
-It forces a modular breakdown of related functionality that allows for short (but non-abbreviated) _function_ names that may be reused encouraging a smaller, consistent and more terse _function_ lexicon.
+It forces a modular breakdown of related functionality that allows for short (but non-abbreviated) function names that may be reused across domains encouraging a smaller, consistent and more terse function lexicon.

+A _function_ is a function.
+It takes input and returns output. _Mouse_ has built in support for the API you will see immediately below.
+But it also allows lamdas to be specified wherever a _mouse_ function takes arguments.
+These may be _mouse functions_ or they may be Javascript _functions_.
+JavaScript functions are an excellent way to introduce an named paramater.
+They are also an excellent means of ammending the _mouse_ API.

+**An important note regarding adding _chains_ to JavaScript functions.
+You are encouraged to use _chains_ in JavaScript functions but in a very limited way.
+If you are using JavaScript to do anything aside from naming parameters then don't include _chains_.
+You will probably not get the result you are expecting.**

+### The API
+So lets dig into the API.
 In some cases, you will see variations of the same _function_ below.
-This is either the result of different parameter configurations or is due to options in how a _function_ receives its input.
+This is either due to different parameter configurations or is to variations in how a _function_ receives its input.
 There are three possibilities:

-- **input data**: there are no arguments.
-We, of course, always use the input data.
+- **input data**: with no arguments we use the input data.
-- **arguments**: is no input data.
-In this case we always use a function's _arguments_.
+- **arguments**: without input we use a function's _arguments_.
 - **both**: there is both _input_ and _arguments_.
 Some function support multiple arguments.
 But for those that expect only one source of data?
 We always use _arguments_ over _input_.
 The logic being that if a programmer has total control over _arguments_.

 #### _paramater usage below_